reactive-firewall/multicast/docs/Testing.md

   * checking more than just the new tests, until the new tests are passing, is inefficient.

 These and similar cases can benefit from the improved granularity of targeted testing provided by the selective test runner.
-Of-course eventually the process leads back to the normal CI/CD testing.
+Of course, eventually the process leads back to the normal CI/CD testing.

 ```mermaid
 sequenceDiagram